Bachelor of Science in Criminological Sciences

 |

-Students can take these elective courses from one of the following bachelor's programmes of Ghent University: economic sciences, political sciences, public administration, psychology, philosophy, sociology, history, communication sciences, law, pedagogical sciences or from the Ghent University Elective Course List.
+Students can take these elective courses from one of the following bachelor's programmes of Ghent University: economic sciences, political sciences, public administration, psychology, philosophy, sociology, history, communication sciences, law, pedagogical sciences.

 Course | Ref | MT1 | Semester | Language | Instructor | Crdt |